 This officer's assertion that real domestic abuse happens only to people who are sober flatly denies the reality of abuse suffered by many women.
-His denial emerges, in part, from dissatisfaction with a common outcome in domestic abuse, that is, that women continue to live with partners who have battered them.
+His denial emerges, in part, from dissatisfaction with a common outcome in domestic abuse, that is, that women continue to live Mending the Sacred Hoop (MPDI) Contact Tina Olson: 218-722-2781 Findings with partners who have battered them.
 The frustration alluded to by this officer was shared by many others who participated in this research.
 As one officer put it: